-The proposed bill would amend current statutes by adding section 9-461.19, allowing municipalities with populations between 200,000 and 500,000 to permit hotels and multifamily residential housing as ancillary uses in light industrial zones without requiring a public hearing, provided specific conditions are met.
-These conditions include the ancillary use being part of an INTERNATIONAL headquarters campus that employs over 1,000 full-time employees at competitive wages, and the campus being bound by enforceable agreements that restrict occupancy in a portion of the residential units to designated groups such as employees and local service workers.
+The proposed bill would amend current statutes by adding a new section, 9-461.19, which allows municipalities with populations between 200,000 and 500,000 to permit hotels and multifamily residential housing as ancillary uses in light industrial zones without requiring a public hearing, provided specific conditions are met.
+These conditions include the ancillary use being part of an international headquarters campus that employs over 1,000 full-time employees at competitive wages and is bound by a recorded instrument enforceable by the municipality.
+The bill also introduces requirements related to occupancy, building permits, and development standards for these uses.

 Chaptered Version: 9-461.19